Service Learning, Volunteerism & Community Engagement

 SERVICE RECOGNITION AT GRADUATION

-Service Learning, volunteerism and civic learning activities are all eligible for some kind of recognition at the point of graduation.
-Any civic learning activity that you checked-in at should be reflected in your co-curricular transcript available to you through InvolveMOUNT; your service hours records are available to you through GivePulse, which you are able to retain after graduation.
+Service Learning, volunteerism and civic engagement activities are all eligible for some kind of recognition at the point of graduation.
+Any civic learning activity that you checked-in at should be reflected in your co-curricular transcript available to you through iConnect; your service hours records are available to you through GivePulse, which you are able to retain after graduation.
 These are powerful tools to bring into a job interview to discuss how your experience in the community has helped to prepare you for employment in the field.

 AWARD RECOGNITION LEVELS